fdnd-agency/adconnect/CONTRIBUTING.md

 - At the end of the sprint hold a short feedback round for each team member.
 - Ask for feedback during the process from teammates.

-## Rules implementing container queries
-- Use container queries only when component resizing is needed.
-- Add an extra (div) wrapper only if it has a clear structural purpose (for example grouping/separating elements).
-- Give containers clear and consistent names.
-- Apply `@container` to the nearest logical parent of the component.
-- Mention new or changed container query usage in your pull request.

-## Rules implementing media query user preferences
-- Our project supports these user-preference media queries: prefers-color-scheme: dark, inverted-colors, prefers-contrast: more, and prefers-reduced-motion: reduce.
-- Global design values (like colors) should be defined as CSS variables in :root.
-- These variables can then be adjusted inside the relevant media queries when a user preference is detected.
-- Even without any user preferences active, the default design should remain usable, accessible, and readable.

 ## Agreements with client

 - Productowner: Erwin de Beer.